sillycross/mlpds/README.md

 * The benchmarks are run on my laptop, with Intel Core i7-7700HQ CPU @ 2.80GHz (4 Core 8 Hyperthreads, although all benchmarks are single-threaded), and 2x16GB Corsair DDR4 2400MT DRAM.
 I measured that one DRAM round-trip takes 70 ns (14.3M op/s) when the system is in idle state.

-* 64-bit integer key.
+* In this benchmark, we test 64-bit integer keys.
 "Lookup (16M)" means lookup on a set containing 16 million elements, etc.

 |                    |   MlpSet   | [HOT Trie](https://dbis-informatik.uibk.ac.at/sites/default/files/2018-06/hot-height-optimized.pdf)<br> (SIGMOD18) | [ART Trie](https://db.in.tum.de/~leis/papers/ART.pdf)<br> (ICDE13) |  std::set  |
 |--------------------|:----------:|:-------------------:|:-----------------:|:----------:|